ftTony/km/docs/js/vue-nexttick.md

   }
   isUsingMicroTask = true
 } else if (typeof setImmediate !== 'undefined' && isNative(setImmediate)) {
-  // Fallback to setImmediate.
-  // Technically it leverages the (macro) task queue,
-  // but it is still a better choice than setTimeout. timerFunc = () => {
+  timerFunc = () => {
     setImmediate(flushCallbacks)
   }